 Natalie Collina

-Welcome!
-I'm a second-year PhD student in computer science at the University of Pennsylvania, where I am fortunate to be advised by Michael Kearns and Aaron Roth.
-I'm broadly interested in examining strategic interactions in algorithmic settings.
-Some topics I have enjoyed thinking about include online algorithms, mechanism design, and learning in repeated games.
-I co-lead the University of Pennsylvania's weekly Theory Seminar.
+My research is supported by AWS AI .
+I also co-lead the University of Pennsylvania's weekly Theory Seminar.
 If you are a researcher (at Penn or otherwise) who is interested in speaking about your research in theoretical computer science, feel free to reach out to me!

 Papers

-Publications
+Publications and Preprints

 Efficient Stackelberg Strategies for Finitely Repeated Games

-Eshwar Ram Arunachaleswaran, Natalie Collina, Michael Kearns
+Natalie Collina, Eshwar Ram Arunachaleswaran, Michael Kearns

 Dynamic Weighted Matching with Heterogenous Arrival and Departure Rates